 The plan is currently funded on a pay-as-you-go basis.
-That is, annual costs of providing benefits will be financed in the same year as claims occur, with no significant assets accumulating as would occur in an advance funding strategy.
+That is, annual employer costs of providing benefits will be financed in the same year as claims occur, with no significant assets accumulating as would occur in an advance funding strategy.
 The contribution requirements of plan members are established and may be amended by the Commission.
 Contributions of plan members or beneficiaries receiving benefits vary based on plan election, dependent coverage, and Medicare eligibility and election.
-Retirees are required to pay 10% of the premium through their required contributions of \$59.73 to \$64.56 per month for retiree-only coverage, \$125.46 to \$134.68 for retiree and spouse coverage, and \$179.24 to \$193.69 for retiree plus family coverage.
+Retirees are required to pay 10% of the premium through their required contributions of \$69.07 to \$96.17 per month for retiree-only coverage, \$145.08 to \$201.84 for retiree and spouse coverage, and \$207.27 to \$288.28 for retiree plus family coverage.
 However, Medicare becomes the primary coverage at the eligible age of coverage.

-The following schedule (derived from the first actuarial valuation report) reflects membership for the OPEB Plan as of June 30, 2015 and June 30, 2014.
+The following schedule reflects membership for the OPEB Plan as of June 30, 2016, 2015 and 2014.